 Aside from the ridiculous costumes these heroes tend to make the mistake of taking on these villains, alone, in hand to hand combat.
 They are then soundly beaten as a result of overwhelming odds.
 Even if the villain is the armed one, the hero thinks he can take them down with nothing but his superpower.

 This never works.
-Whoever has a gun is going to be shooting, and whoever does the shooting typically wins.
+Whoever has a gun is going to be shooting, and whoever does the shooting typically wins because there are a lot of hidden options that the shooter can take advantage of.
 This is why supervillains seem so invulnerable, because no one has actually bothered to try and kill them.

 So.
 Rule one of killing supervillains.
 Get a gun, and shoot them.
 A bullet through the heart should do nicely.
 Some villains may need to be shot more than once.
 Some villains are very fast.
 Extraordinarily fast, in fact.
 An automatic machine gun is the preferred weapon in these cases.